gatsbyjs/gatsby/docs/blog/2017-12-07-taking-gatsby-for-a-spin/index.md

 Ever since I started following the [Gatsby Twitter account](https://twitter.com/gatsbyjs), I've wanted in on the action.
 It's not that I really _need_ a new tool to create static sites, it's just that every developer tweeting about Gatsby seems to think it's the most exciting thing on the web since they learned they could combine the `marquee` and `blink` tag.
 Call it FOMO.
 Also, the sites that these developers have been showcasing were all so fast and snappy, I had to see what the buzz was about.

-Let’s jump in.
+Let's jump in.
 Here are some of the important features of Gatsby:

 ### React